 - They do not work (apart from student jobs during the holidays);

-- Their family's reference income is equal to or less than the fourth income bracket amount and the total value of their entire household's movable assets is less than € 102,936 (240 times the Indexante dos Apoios Sociais (IAS) [the indexing reference of social support]).
+- Their family's reference income is equal to or less than the third income bracket or equal or less than the fourth income bracket in case of children aged 72 months or less (or considered as single persons) and the total value of their entire household's movable assets is less than € 106,368 (240 times the Indexante dos Apoios Sociais (IAS) [the social support index]).